What line of defense do you have against malicious traffic and software? Do you have a firewall protecting your infrastructure?

 What is a Software Firewall?

-A software firewall is a firewall installed on your local computer that allows or denies traffic to and from your computer based on configured rules; it does not require any physical set up.
+A software firewall is a firewall installed on your local computer that allows or denies traffic to and from your computer based on configured rules; it does not require any physical setup.

-They are installed locally on the device or devices you are trying to protect.
+Software firewalls are installed locally on the device or devices you are trying to protect.
 You have much more granular control of the rules set up for each specific device running the software.
 Traffic can be analyzed down to the content and blocked based on keywords contained therein.